 1. Adapting the composition of Smart Matrix®

-This project will combine Smart Matrix®, an advanced wound healing treatment created by RAFT, with an osteogenic (bone-forming) material to create a composite that will mimic the molecular structure of natural bone.
+This project will combine RAFT’s Smart Matrix wound healing treatment with an osteogenic (bone-forming) material, to create a composite that will mimic the molecular structure of natural bone.
 Smart Matrix® has already been proven to be able to generate new blood vessels, something that is essential to allow new bone to grow.

 The new material will be suitable for hip and knee revision surgeries and spinal fusion treatment and it could also potentially be used in dental applications.